jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/using-chat-extensions.md

 # Using a chat extension in another extension

-## Collaborative chat

-The collaborative chat depends on [jupyter collaboration](https://jupyterlab-realtime-collaboration.readthedocs.io/en/latest/index.html) to exchange the messages.
+The chat extension depends on [jupyter collaboration](https://jupyterlab-realtime-collaboration.readthedocs.io/en/latest/index.html) to exchange the messages.

 As a very brief summary, jupyter collaboration allows jupyterlab users to share a